3kh0/ext-remover/README.md

 </details>

 <details>
-<summary><b>Temporary Disable GoGuardian using a dns</b> Temporarily Disable GoGuardian</summary>
+<summary><b>Temp Disable GoGuardian DNS</b> Temporarily Disable GoGuardian</summary>

 This method will remove GoGuardian from your Chromebook and keep it off, until you switch to a non-DNS wifi

-1 - Powerwash your Chromebook
+1. Powerwash your Chromebook

-A) esc+refresh+power

-B) then "ctrl"+"d" and then space or enter from then on

-2 - Immediately after you add wifi to your Chromebook add the DNS record 158.101.114.159

-A) Click on the menu at the bottom right of the screen and Click the Settings icon, go to your wifi, scroll to the bottom and open the networks dropdown, choose the "Custom name server" bubble, change the first box to 158.101.114.159
+2. Click on the menu at the bottom right of the screen and Click the Settings icon, go to your wifi, scroll to the bottom and open the networks dropdown, choose the "Custom name server" bubble, change the first box to 158.101.114.159

 </details>